 Queen Elizabeth II and Prince Philip pictured after her coronation, on the balcony at Buckingham Palace.

-Following her coronation, the Queen made a broadcast in the evening, reflecting on the events of the day, thanking the public for their support and promising to serve the nation.
+Following her coronation, the Queen made a broadcast in the evening, reflecting on the events of the day, thanking the public for their support and promising to serve the nation, something she upheld for the rest of her life on the throne.
 A section from her speech is as follows:

 "Throughout this memorable day I have been uplifted and sustained by the knowledge that your thoughts and prayers were with me.
 I have been aware all the time that my peoples, spread far and wide throughout every continent and ocean in the world, were united to support me in the task to which I have now been dedicated with such solemnity...